Navy Information Operations Command, Hawaii

-Navy Information Operations Command (NIOC), Hawaii (previously: Naval Security Group Activity (NSGA) Hawaii, NSGA Kunia, and NSGA Pearl Harbor) is a United States naval installation located on the Hawaiian island of Oahu.
-NIOC Hawaii employs more than 2,000 sailors and civilians in support of cyber operations and signals intelligence ("SIGINT").
+The Navy Information Operations Command (NIOC), Hawaii (previously: Naval Security Group Activity (NSGA) Hawaii, NSGA Kunia, and NSGA Pearl Harbor) is a United States naval installation located on the Hawaiian island of Oahu.
+NIOC Hawaii employs more than 2,000 service members and civilians in support of cyber operations and signals intelligence ("SIGINT").
 It was originally formed on 30 September 2004, after the merging of NSGA Kunia and NSGA Pearl Harbor, and then known as the combined "NSGA Hawaii".
 NIOC Hawaii serves as a worldwide hub for a secure US and allied communications network.
 NIOC Hawaii also provides a secure radio relay, as well as support to the US Indo-Pacific Command ("USINDOPACOM") by providing cryptologic personnel, as well as information, communications, and engineering installation services.
 NIOC Hawaii provides host support services to the Regional Security Operations Center.